 Tools that exist to support collaboration can:

 - facilitate real-time and asynchronous text, voice, and video communication.

 - support co-creation by enabling groups to modify output in real-time or asynchronously.

 - facilitate consensus building through group discussions and polling.

 - enable local and remote presentation and archiving of completed projects.

 Many features of collaboration tools are geared toward the facilitation and management of effective communication among team members.
 Carnegie Mellon centrally-supports tools designed for handling many of the following functions:

 - Virtual Meetings

 - Discussion Boards

 Tools in this category are designed to help team members identify key players in a project, and draw on the appropriate "people resources" at the appropriate time.
 They also allow participants to manage their availability for various types of interaction (e.g., text chat or video conferencing).
-Carnegie Mellon centrally supports Blackboard which handles some of this functionality, and we can help you identify tools designed for handling the following functions:
+Carnegie Mellon centrally supports technology which handles some of this functionality, and we can help you identify tools designed for handling the following functions: